-The status of artists and persons engaged in the cultural sector may vary by country.
+The status of artists, creatives and persons engaged in the cultural sector may vary by country.
 When it comes to international work, both individuals and any organizers who invite persons engaged in the cultural sector from abroad will quickly find themselves confronted with questions about status.
 This is because the respective status is used to derive information about the right to social benefits, as well as answers to questions regarding work permits, compensation, taxes, etc.

 There are different types of contracts for the various employment relationships in the cultural sector.
 Especially when the contracting parties engaging in collaboration, joint projects, sales, etc. are based in different countries, several points must be considered.